tobiasgrosser/polyhedral.info/contribute.md

 Who can contribute?
 ===================

 Everybody is invited to contribute content to [http://polyhedral.info](polyhedral.info).
-We invite both researchers to contribute their own work as well as users who found some interesting work they would like to share.
+This includes researchers how want to share their work as well as users who found interesting information they would like to share.

 How to contribute?
 ==================

-To contribute your own content to polyhedral.info the following steps are necessary:
+Contribute contend in three easy steps.

-### 1. Clone the content to your computer
+### 1. Clone the website

-To obtain the content of this website, use [git](http://git-scm.com) to clone the repository of this website to your own computer.

 	git clone https://github.com/tobig/polyhedral.info.git